chron/hashbot/GOALS.md

 [x] Start a new code golf challenge
 [x] Announce to channel
+[x] Challenge ends when new challenge begins
+[x] Announce challenge winner to main channel
-[ ] Challenge end.
-Maybe start and end dates?
+[ ] Maybe start and end dates?

 ## Submissions